Mark Bowden

 How many books has Mark Bowden written?

 Mark Bowden has written 23 books excluding contributions to anthologies.
-22 books in the Non-Fiction Books, 1 book in the Biographies & Memoirs.
+22 Non-Fiction Books, 1 book in the Biographies & Memoirs.